ABOUT TEA: tea types | camellia sinensis | brewing guide | tea & health | caffeine | tea farms | storage | glossary

 have simply left their tea to wilt on the bush.
 They cannot afford the

 effort and expense of processing, only to sell for low prices.
-When you

 purchase tea from us, you are helping to support threatened farming